SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Set Up Google Sheets Spreadsheet Row

  - Click the drop down arrow from the first box titled "Spreadsheet".
 You should     select the title of your recently saved google sheet.
- - Click the drop down arrow from the "Worksheet": Select "Worksheet 1".
+ - Click the drop down arrow from the "Worksheet": Select "Sheet 1".
  - Click the drop down arrow from the Name box: Select "From Name".
  - Click the drop down arrow from the Email box: Select "From Email".
  - Click Continue.